ezEngine/docs-src/pages/docs/graphics/shaders/shader-resources.md

 ByteAddressBuffer byteAddressBuffer;
 ```

-Read-write variants of these buffers are also supported and map to `ezGALShaderResourceType::TexelBufferRW` and `ezGALShaderResourceType::StructuredBufferRW` respectively.
+Read-write variants of these buffers are also supported and map to `ezGALShaderResourceType::TexelBufferRW`, `ezGALShaderResourceType::StructuredBufferRW` and `ezGALShaderResourceType::ByteAddressBufferRW` respectively.

 ```cpp
 RWBuffer<uint> rwBuffer;